 Back in the rehearsal room, Sam sat on a tall stool at the podium and leafed through his music.
-Jeannette scanned the back row but didn't see the black man.
-That was something.

-Sam glanced over at her.
+He glanced over at her.
 "How are you doing?"

 Jeannette drew her aching shoulders back.
 She could handle this.
-She had to.
 "Fine, thank you."